Myndex/SAPC-APCA/documentation/APCAeasyIntro.md

 ## REVIEW: Vision and impairments

-There are many kinds of visual impairment we may experience over the curse of our lives.
+There are many kinds of visual impairment we may experience over the course of our lives.
 Different impairments can affect our acuity, contrast, or color perception in varying amounts.
-Impairments can arise from genetics, disease, medications, injury, fatigue, age, and envirnmental conditions.
+Impairments can arise from genetics, disease, medications, injury, fatigue, age, and environmental conditions.
 These factors can create problems anywhere from the eye's lens, the light sensitive retina, through to the brain.

 -   Visual Acuity (VA).
 VA refers to the ability to focus the eyes on a small item, to a sharp clear image.
 An acuity impairment limits how small an item we can focus on.
 An eye doctor can prescribe glasses or contacts, or perform surgery, to improve acuity.
 One way we can help accommodate acuity problems is to make things bigger.